 H.C.
 Wainwright Downgrades Intercept Pharma (ICPT) to Sell

-In a report released yesterday, Ed Arce from H.C.
-Wainwright downgraded Intercept Pharma (ICPT) to Sell, with a price target of $25.00.
+Intercept Pharma (ICPT) received a Sell rating and a $25.00 price target from H.C.
+Wainwright analyst Ed Arce yesterday.
 The company’s shares closed last Tuesday at $28.12, close to its 52-week low of $23.78.

 According to TipRanks.com, Arce is a 5-star analyst with an average return of 17.1% and a 45.3% success rate.
 Arce covers the Healthcare sector, focusing on stocks such as Aurinia Pharmaceuticals, Paratek Pharmaceuticals, and Mirum Pharmaceuticals.

-Currently, the analyst consensus on Intercept Pharma is a Moderate Buy with an average price target of $54.50.
+Intercept Pharma has an analyst consensus of Moderate Buy, with a price target consensus of $54.50.

 See today’s analyst top recommended stocks >>